Change is not the problem – resistance to change is the problem

-We can’t control much of the world changing around us but we can control how we respond to how employees feel about a change.
+Leaders can’t control much of the world changing around them, but they can control how they respond to how employees feel about a change.

 The eight most common beliefs and reasons that people resist change